TravisWheelerLab/AvxWindowFmIndex/README.md

 * sequenceSegmentLength is the length of the sequence segment to read.
 * sequenceBuffer is a preallocated buffer large enough to fit sequence segment.
 Once populated, the buffer is null terminated.

 The total number of characters read from the file equals sequenceEndPosition - sequenceStartPosition.
 Giving a sequenceEndPosition greater than the length of the sequence can result in undefined behavior.
-This function will return the error code AwFmUnsupportedVersionError if the index did not store the sequence data (i.e., the metadata's storeOriginalSequence member variable was set to false when the index was generated.)
+This function will return the error code AwFmUnsupportedVersionError if the index did not store the sequence data (i.e., the configuration's storeOriginalSequence member variable was set to false when the index was generated.)

-### Functions for Indices built from fasta files (Version 2 indices)
+### Optional functionality
-When an index is generated from a fasta file, it may contain multiple sequences, and each sequence has a corresponding header.
-When an AwFmIndex is built from a fasta, it is able to retrieve the headers, as well as determine which sequence a hit match occurrs in, and the corresponding position in that sequence.
+Depending on the user-set configuration parameters, these functions may apply.

-When a search returns results, they are returned as positions in the entire index.
-To determine the sequence and relative position in that sequence a search result corresponds to, use the function:
+If a AwFmIndex is built from a fasta file, it will keep track of the sequence lengths, and is able to determine which sequence a hit is located in, and the position inside that sequence.

 ``` c
 enum AwFmReturnCode awFmGetLocalSequencePositionFromIndexPosition(const struct AwFmIndex *restrict const index,
   size_t globalPosition, size_t *sequenceNumber, size_t *localSequencePosition);